Granite Exporter Of Essentials + Exotics

 There are many other countries quarrying black granites including Brazil, Canada, Finland, Iran, Namibia, Spain, Transkei, Ukraine and the USA.

-Some granites are sold under a black name such as Nero Impala from South Africa, APP Black from India and G654, aka Padang Dark & Sesame Black from China however, because of their colour structure, they are generally considered to be dark greys rather than a black.
+Some granites are sold under a black name such as Nero Impala from South Africa, APP Black and G654, aka Padang Dark & Sesame Black from China however, because of their colour structure, they are generally considered to be dark greys rather than a black.

 Having said that they are some of the most popular black / dark granites in the world and have been used on some of the most prestigious projects and domestic environments therefore to dismiss them would be ridiculous.